DataDog/documentation/content/en/tests/test_impact_analysis/setup/python.md

 #### Interaction with coverage tools

-Coverage data may appear incomplete when the Intelligent Test Runner is enabled.
+Coverage data may appear incomplete when Test Impact Analysis is enabled.
 Lines of code that would normally be covered by tests are not be covered when these tests are skipped.

 #### Interaction with the coverage package

-The Intelligent Test Runner uses the [`coverage`][2] package's API to collect code coverage.
+Test Impact Analysis uses the [`coverage`][2] package's API to collect code coverage.
 Data from `coverage run` or plugins like `pytest-cov` is incomplete as a result of `ddtrace`'s use of the `Coverage` class.

 Some race conditions may cause exceptions when using `pytest` plugins such as `pytest-xdist` that change test execution order or introduce parallelization.